sambrow/ctf-hosting-notes/README.md

 ![](media/create-service-select.png)

-A list of your items from the Container Registry will appear on the right.
+A list of your items from the Artifact Registry will appear on the right.
 Select the one you want:

 ![](media/create-service-image-selected.png)